LastPotatos/Dsa210/README.md

 ## Ai assitance

-In this project there were some code and objects that Ai helped or wrote these include
+- In this project there were some code and objects that Ai helped or wrote.
+- These include

 1. The website code
 2. The scraper that scrapes the stock market